kasramp/InternetWayBackMachine/README.md

 # Auto Submit URLs to web.archive.org

-The purpose of this application is to allow user to define a link and allow them to automatically submit to web.archive.org.
+The purpose of this application is to allow user to to automatically submit a link to web.archive.org.
-The main benefit of this application is that the user doesn't require to open a browser and do the submission manually each time.
+The main benefit of this application is that the user does not require to open a browser and do the submission manually each time.
-In addition to that, the appliation can be configured in Linux crontab and do the task of submission preidically.
+In addition to that, the application can be configured in Linux Crontab and do the task of submission periodically.
 You can get more information about Internet Wayback Machine from

 http://www.web.archive.org